vijay-shankaranand/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list contacts
+1. User requests to list contacts.

-2. JobFestGo shows a list of contacts
+2. JobFestGo shows a list of contacts.

-3. User requests to delete a specific contact in the list
+3. User requests to delete a specific contact in the list.

-4. JobFestGo deletes the contact
+4. JobFestGo deletes the contact.

    Use case ends.